 If you are a parent and want your child to try piano lessons, search for a teacher until you find one that your child can enjoy and connect with.
 "Chemistry" between student and teacher is extremely important in ensuring that the student perseveres for the years it takes to learn.

 I grew up dancing to my parents' Dixieland and Big Band Jazz records, and to the intoxicating beats of the conga drummers on the Venice Beach boardwalk.
 By the time I was 4, my school music teacher, (appropriately named Mrs. Love) discovered that I could play by ear, and thus began decades of piano lessons - some amazing, and some not-so-great.
 My first lessons were frustrating because while I enjoyed playing pieces by fine classical composers, I also wanted to learn how to play my beloved jazz tunes and Beatles songs- the music that I heard around me all the time.
 I wrote in my 6th grade diary that I would someday become a piano teacher who would teach her students to play whatever music they desired.
-And I have been loving living that dream for over 30 years!
+And I have been loving living that dream for 32 years!

 My most influential mentors were concert pianist Mildred Portney Chase (author of Just Being At The Piano) and LA Bebop legend, Charlie Shoemake, the former vibraphonist with The George Shearing Quintet.
 From them I learned all about chords and how to connect emotionally with my music.
-In 1995 I got certified in Early Childhood Music Education through Musikgarten, a wonderful program that prepares young children to play the piano, with a whole body/whole brain curriculum.
+Later I got certified in Early Childhood Music Education through Musikgarten, a wonderful program that prepares young children to play the piano, with a whole body/whole brain curriculum.

 I started teaching piano to children while attending UCLA in the early 1980s, and became interested in the field of music cognition in 2002 when I obtained my first student over 90 years old!
 Realizing that my pedagogical methods would not work for my elderly student, I dove into a passionate study into how the brain best learns and retains musical information.
 Along the way I also discovered that taking music lessons increases neuroplasticity (the brain’s capacity to generate new brain cells and connections) and improves memory in both the young and old, which further inspired me to make piano lessons accessible to everyone.